When is Terminator: Dark Fate released in cinemas? Arnold Schwarzenegger and Linda Hamilton return

 In the footage we’re introduced to Mackenzie Davis’ half-human, half-Terminator character, whose attempts to save a young girl from time-travelling Terminator assassins are aided by a grizzled Sarah Conner (Linda Hamilton).

-Later, at San Diego Comic-Con a special behind-the-scenes feature was unveiled showing a lot more exciting action scenes from the upcoming movie, many starring Arnold Schwarzenegger’s T-800.
+At San Diego Comic-Con, a special behind-the-scenes feature was unveiled showing a lot more exciting action scenes from the upcoming movie, many starring Arnold Schwarzenegger’s T-800.

 Who stars in Terminator: Dark Fate?